A secluded and pristine archipelago, with top-quality Caribbean snorkeling

 What will I see underwater while snorkeling Saint Vincent and the Grenadines?

 St Vincent and the Grenadines boasts a typical Caribbean underwater world, including hundreds of species of reef fish, eagle rays, stingrays and sea turtles.
-Among the most commonly spotted fish at shallow depth in the archipelago are the Queen angelfish, the French angelfish, the blue tang, the banded butterflyfish, as well as several species of grunt, wrasse, and pufferfish.
+Among the most commonly spotted fish at shallow depths in the archipelago are the Queen angelfish, the French angelfish, the blue tang, the banded butterflyfish, as well as several species of grunt, wrasse, and pufferfish.

 Sea urchins and sea stars, including the beautiful cushion starfish, abound at reef and in the seagrass meadows.
 In protected areas, lobsters are easily sighted in rocky outcrops and small caves.
 To spot sea turtles, head to the Tobago Cays, where sightings of green sea turtles are almost guaranteed.
 In the sandy areas, you may also encounter a southern stingray or a roughtail stingray resting on the seabed.